Winipedia/pyrig/docs/getting-started.md

    git config --global user.email "your.email@example.com"
    ```

-   **Important:** Your git username should match your GitHub username for pyrig to work garanteed correctly.
+   **Important:** Your git username should match your GitHub username for pyrig to work guaranteed correctly.

 3. **A GitHub Personal Access Token (PAT)** with the following permissions:
    - `administration:read` and `administration:write` (for repository protection)